pmcal/grammar_checker/readme.md

 }
 ```

 The second example is also short, while the third contains a longer paragraph full of errors.
-Their output files can also be found in this repo.
+Their input and output files can also be found in this repo.

 ---